Semi-Classical Localisation Properties of Quantum Oscillators on a Noncommutative Configuration Space: Phase-space interpretation of the non-exchangeability of the limits

 By comparison with the standard expression \eqref{wig0}, $R^\theta_{y_0}(y)$ is the Wigner function of a system with one degree of freedom associated with a coherent state $\vert z^\theta_{y_0}\rangle$, generated by a Weyl operator of the form

 when acting on a vacuum state associated to the one-degree of freedom annihilation operator

-Such a Wigner function possesses Dirac delta localisation properties around $(y_{10},y_{20})$ when, by letting $\theta \rightarrow 0$, one removes non-commutativity from configuration-space.
+Such a Wigner function possesses Dirac delta localisation properties around $(y_{10},y_{20})$ when, by letting $\theta \rightarrow 0$, one removes the noncommutativity of the configuration-space.

-Therefore, when $\hbar\rightarrow 0$, a meaningful kinematics remains on the non-commutative configuration space, only by reducing from a four dimensional phase-space to a two dimensional one that accommodates the momentum-like coordinates, these latter being conjugate to the non commuting positions $\hat{x}_{1,2}$.
+Therefore, when $\hbar\rightarrow 0$, a meaningful kinematics can emerge on the noncommutative configuration space, only by reducing from a four dimensional phase-space to a two dimensional one; the latter consists of momentum-like coordinates corresponding to the non commuting positions $\hat{x}_{1,2}$.